 ♦ Plastic packaging is the largest end-use market segment accounting for just over 40% of total plastic usage.

 ♦ Annually approximately 500 billion plastic bags are used worldwide.
-More than one million bags are used every minute.
+More than one million bags every minute.

 ♦ A plastic bag has an average “working life” of 15 minutes.

 ♦ Over the last ten years, we have produced more plastic than during the whole of the last century.

 ♦ In 2014, the U.S. sold over 100 billion plastic beverage bottles, the Container Recycling Institute estimated; 57 percent of them were for water.

 That is a large increase from 1996 when the U.S. sold an estimated 3.8 billion plastic water containers.